nickltang/Help-Me/README.md

 * Login
    * User can make an account.
    * User can sign in.
-* Send a new status.
+* Create a new status.
    * User can set a mental health status.
    * User can sync contacts.
    * User can share status with friends & family.